 Check out our 5 Ways Series for ideas

 5 Ways to Use Play Doh

 Grab a ream of white paper from the office.

 Scrapbook Paper.
 Kids love all the different patterns

 Crayons, Markers, Colored Pencils

 You can put almost anything in the prize box.
 Kids love erasers, pencils, sharpeners, bouncy balls.
 These are special ones that are a hit.

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click the link and purchase the item, we will receive a small commission.
-With that said, we only recommend items we have found useful as school counselors or staff and the commission helps us continue to run the site.
+With that said, we only recommend items we have found useful as school counselors and the commission helps us continue to run the site.